verdaccio/verdaccio/website/versioned_docs/version-7.x/plugins.md

 - [sinopia-gitlab](https://www.npmjs.com/package/sinopia-gitlab): Gitlab authentication plugin for sinopia
 - [sinopia-ldap](https://www.npmjs.com/package/sinopia-ldap): LDAP auth plugin for sinopia.
 - [sinopia-github-oauth-env](https://www.npmjs.com/package/sinopia-github-oauth-env) Sinopia authentication plugin with github oauth web flow.

+> All sinopia plugins should be compatible with all future verdaccio versions.
+Anyhow, we encourage contributors to migrate them to the
+> modern verdaccio API and using the prefix as _verdaccio-xx-name_.